 Selected intermediate topics in political theory chosen to reflect student interest and instructor availability.
 May be repeated for degree credit for a maximum of 8 credits given a different topic.
-Prerequisite: any political theory course or permission.
 Offered as needed.

 Advanced Seminars

 400 Advanced Seminar in American Politics.
 (4).